mertselimb/kiro-auto-permissions/README.md

 ## Notes and limits

-- **The reviewer is the safety net.** Because the gated agent trusts its tools, the deterministic policy and the reviewer are what stand between the agent and a destructive command.
-Use shadow mode first if you want to validate its judgment.
+- The reviewer is the safety net.
+The gated agent trusts its tools, so the deterministic policy and the reviewer are all that stand between it and a destructive command.
+Spend some time in shadow mode before you trust its judgment.
-- **Latency.** Each non-deterministic gated call spawns a reviewer turn (a few seconds).
+- Each deferred call spawns a reviewer turn, which takes a few seconds.
 Routine allows and hard denies are instant.
-- **No persistent cache.** Like the upstream plugin, session approvals are in-memory only;
-  because a hook is a fresh process per call, repeat actions are re-reviewed rather than cached.
+- Nothing is cached on disk.
+Like the upstream plugin, approvals live in memory only, and since a hook is a fresh process per call, repeat actions get re-reviewed rather than cached.
 On-disk caching is a possible follow-up.
-- **Minimal hook PATH.** Kiro runs hooks with a minimal `PATH` that excludes `~/.bun/bin` and `~/.local/bin`.
-The installer therefore bakes the **absolute** `bun` path into the hook command and records the absolute `kiro-cli` path (`kiroCliPath`) in `config.json`;
-  the reviewer spawns with an augmented `PATH`.
+- Kiro runs hooks with a minimal `PATH` that excludes `~/.bun/bin` and `~/.local/bin`, so the installer bakes the absolute `bun` path into the hook command and records the absolute `kiro-cli` path (`kiroCliPath`) in `config.json`; the reviewer spawns with an augmented `PATH`.
 If you move those binaries, re-run the installer.
-- **Reviewer output is tolerated, not enforced.** `kiro-cli` has no structured-output mode, so the reviewer's JSON is normalized (lowercased decision, defaulted `reasonCode`) before strict validation.
+- Reviewer output is tolerated, not enforced. `kiro-cli` has no structured-output mode, so the reviewer's JSON is normalized (lowercased decision, defaulted `reasonCode`) before strict validation.
 Genuinely malformed output still fails closed.

 ## Troubleshooting

-- **Everything runs, nothing is logged:** the hook isn't firing.
-Confirm `chat.defaultAgent` is the wired agent, and that the hook `command` in the agent JSON is an absolute `bun` path.
+- If everything runs but nothing is logged, the hook isn't firing.
+Check that `chat.defaultAgent` is the wired agent and that the hook `command` in the agent JSON is an absolute `bun` path.
-- **`reasonCode:"review_failed"` on every non-routine command:** the reviewer subprocess failed — usually `kiro-cli` not resolvable.
-Re-run the installer so `config.json`'s `kiroCliPath` points at your `kiro-cli`.
+- If `reasonCode:"review_failed"` shows up on every non-routine command, the reviewer subprocess failed, usually because `kiro-cli` isn't resolvable.
+Re-run the installer so `kiroCliPath` in `config.json` points at your `kiro-cli`.
-- **Watch decisions:** `tail -f ~/.kiro/auto-permissions/decisions.jsonl` (needs `"debug":true`
-  or `"shadow":true` in `config.json`).
+- To watch decisions, run `tail -f ~/.kiro/auto-permissions/decisions.jsonl` (needs `"debug":true` or `"shadow":true` in `config.json`).

 ## License